coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iii-operation/configuring-slot-leader-calculation.md

 ![Your pool's tip on pooltool.io](../../../../.gitbook/assets/tip.png)

-You can also use Andrew Westberg's [CNCLI utilities](https://github.com/cardano-community/cncli) to send the block height and slot count to PoolTool.
+You can also use [CNCLI utilities](https://github.com/cardano-community/cncli) developed by the Cardano Community to send the block height and slot count to PoolTool.

-[Guild Operators](https://cardano-community.github.io/guild-operators/) maintain the [`cncli.sh`](https://cardano-community.github.io/guild-operators/Scripts/cncli/) companion script to help stake pool operators use Andrew Westberg's CNCLI utilities.
+[Guild Operators](https://cardano-community.github.io/guild-operators/) maintain the [`cncli.sh`](https://cardano-community.github.io/guild-operators/Scripts/cncli/) companion script to help stake pool operators use the Cardano Community's CNCLI utilities.

 To send data to PoolTool using CNCLI utilities without using the `cncli.sh` script, create a configuration file containing your PoolTool API key and stake pool details.